Six-banded distichodus: Distribution and habitat

 This freshwater species can be found in Africa in the basin of the Congo River, with the exception of the Mweru-Luapula-Bangweulu system, and in Lake Tanganyika.
 These freshwater systems range the countries of Democratic Republic of the Congo, Central African Republic, Zambia, and Angola.
-The six-banded distichodus swims in swarms and schools in the deeper parts of rivers and lakes, in areas of tropical climate (typically 22–26 °C or 72–79 °F).
+The six-banded distichodus swims in swarms and schools in the deeper parts of rivers and lakes, in areas of tropical climate (typically 22–26 °C).
 Not much is known about the exact distributions of Distichodus sexfasciatus, but work has been done on the diversification of their genus Distichodus in Africa.The study done by the American Museum of Natural History found that diversity of the 25 species in this genus decreases as the distance from the Congo River Basin increases.

 Biology

 These fishes feed on worms, crustaceans, insects, and plant matter, and many species in their family are broadly classified as herbivores.
 Like many of the species in Distichodontidae, the six-banded distichodus is known to have evolved an intramandibular joint (IMJ), an extra point of flexion in the lower jaw that is associated with benthic feeding.
 When eating invertebrates and plant matter that are attached to the bottom of a river or lake, the IMJ allows for increased complexity of motion.
 Not much is known on the specifics of the diet of the six-banded distichodus, but other species in Distichodontidae have been found to temporally change their diet in the wet and dry seasons, most likely due to seasonal changes in prey availability.